When is it OK to make germs worse in a lab? It's a more relevant question than ever

 "We are really talking about a small amount of research proposals," says Lyric Jorgenson, the acting associate director for science policy and the acting director of the Office of Science Policy at the NIH.

 She says just before the pandemic started, officials asked advisors on the National Science Advisory Board for Biosecurity to consider whether the government needed to be more transparent to the public about how it was making decisions about this kind of research.
 Before that work was done, the pandemic hit and everything was put on hold.
-Last year, officials asked the group to broaden its work and to evaluate the regulations more comprehensively.
+Last year, officials asked the group to evaluate the regulations more comprehensively.

 "What this new recommendation is saying, is that even if you start with a virus that had no potential to cause an epidemic or pandemic, if you are doing research that will change that virus in a way where it could now cause an uncontrollable disease, or a widely spreading disease, that has to be reviewed by this new framework," says Inglesby.